PagerDuty MCP server

 User Context

-Many functions accept a current_user_context parameter (defaults to True), which filters results based on the current user.
-When this is enabled, certain filter parameters cannot be used:
+Many functions support a current_user_context parameter (default: True) which filters results based on the current user.
+When enabled, certain filter parameters cannot be used:

-• For escalation policies: team_ids cannot be used with current_user_context=True
+• For services and escalation policies, team_ids cannot be used with current_user_context=True

 Example Queries